Languages with Type Inference: OCaml, Scala, Haskell

 namespaces values, constructors, type variables, type constructors, type classes, modules

-file name restrictions module Foo.Bar must be in Foo.ml none module Foo.Bar must be in Foo/Bar.hs
+file name restrictions module Foo.Bar must be in Foo.ml module Foo.Bar must be in Foo/Bar.hs

 namespace open Graphics;; import Data.Bytestring